Voles Control

 Professional voles treatment across Aurora.
 Lawn-destroying field rodents that tunnel in winter under snow cover.

-Voles are a recurring concern across the Denver metro, and Aurora is no exception.
+Voles are a recurring concern across the Denver Metro Area, and Aurora is no exception.
 Aurora's eastern edge gives way to open prairie and ranchland — pest pressure ramps as houses meet undeveloped land.
 Cherry Creek Reservoir, Sand Creek, and the sprawling park system support wildlife corridors that feed pest activity into adjacent neighborhoods.
 Voles love thick mulch beds, tall grass edges, brush piles, ground-cover plants, and bird-feeder spillage.
 They thrive in landscaped yards with continuous vegetation and snow cover.

 Colorado's deep winter snow gives voles months of protected feeding under cover.
 Many Front Range lawns develop heavy damage during heavy-snow winters, then crash in dry years.
 In Aurora specifically, apartment density drives bed bug and roach calls. open-space adjacency on the eastern and southern edges feeds rodent and wildlife pressure. international population brings goods and food storage practices that create distinct pantry pest and roach pressure points. compounds the picture — meaning Aurora homes face voles pressure that's distinct from the metro average.